patricklocke/Day3_Follow_Along/README.md

-# Day3_Follow_Along
+# Day3_Lab_DepotU
-In Class practice for day 3 of Depot/U
+Adding Bootstrap to practice Resume from Day 1 and Day 2 labs.